GerardZ/PulseClockMaster/Readme.md

 ### Why would i need this

-You mght be a happy owner of such a slave clock, threw it on your attic, like me.
+You might be a happy owner of such a slave clock, threw it on your attic, like me.
 And always asked yourself how to enable that beautiful thing.
 This can be your savior.

 ### What do i need